WeAreProductive/drawing-DApp/drawing/README.md

 - write and retrieve images to/from external source - can it be the address of the FE app? see twiki https://github.com/saghul/txiki.js
 - list of available image - load fabric canvas from svg? string
+- refactor - remove obsolete dependencies, add .envs, configs etc.

+- add loaders while waiting for txs to be sent and notice keys to be received

 - test the module to reload BE server on changes
 - remove obsolete files